huichiayu/nth_mse.github.io/course_materials/MSE590400_Syllabus.md

 ### Course meeting times and locations

 You are expected to attend all scheduled class sessions.
+The time and locations can be found on the [home page](../index.md) of this course website.
  If you need to miss class for any reason, you should notify you instructor as soon as you are able.
 Instructor details and contact information, along with section meeting times, are available on the front page of this website.

 ### Other important information